 No one knew what was going on.
 Announcers gave details as they got them then corrected themselves.
 Reporters were with officials and emergency responders from Mobil, Odeco and whoever else was available on land and at sea.
 Boats and helicopters searched for survivors.
 But the rig had sunk and no survivors.
 I knew many of the oil industry voices on the radio.
 I worked as an office temp, and drilling and oil companies, including Mobil, were my regular clients.

-And, like pretty much everyone in Newfoundland, I knew people who worked on the rigs.
+Like pretty much everyone in Newfoundland, I also knew people who worked on the rigs.
 A fellow student and friend worked on the Ocean Ranger.
 Was he on or off that week?
 I couldn’t remember.
 He was off, thank God.
 So was a friend of his, also someone I knew.
 But the husband of another fellow student was on the rig.
 She was widowed and their infant son left fatherless.

 Newfoundland was shattered.
 The offshore oil industry was new and had so far delivered only jobs and good times for all.
 Then, just like that, 84 men dead – the biggest single sea disaster in many years.
 It took the shine off the paradise that Hibernia had promised.
 “And have not shall be no more”, in the ringing words of Premier Brian Peckford who got a good deal for the province in oil revenues.